davood91/Football-insigts/README.md

-# Argentina Football Team Insights – Tkinter UI
+# Football Insights – Tkinter UI

-This project is a **Python Tkinter-based desktop application** designed to assist the **Argentina football team's coach** by providing an interactive interface for retrieving player and team statistics.
+This project is a **Python Tkinter-based desktop application** designed to provide an interactive interface for retrieving football team and player insights.

 ## Features